Skip to main content

 Paid

-This course is a gentle introduction to the fundamentals of computer architecture and the 6502 assembly language.
-We will learn to create games for the Atari 2600 gaming console and understand how digital machines work from the inside.
-The minimal hardware setup of the Atari 2600 is an ideal sandbox for mastering low-level programming.
+Discover the art of programming with a gentle introduction to the fundamentals of computer architecture and the 6502 assembly language.
+In this course, you will learn to create games for the iconic Atari 2600 gaming console, delving deep into the workings of digital machines.
+The minimal hardware setup of the Atari 2600 serves as an ideal sandbox for mastering low-level programming.

-By the end of the course, you will gain practical skills in 6502 assembly programming, a deep understanding of the Atari 2600 architecture, and a completed personal game for the VCS, which we will develop together from scratch.
+By the end of this course, you will gain practical skills in 6502 assembly programming, a profound understanding of the Atari 2600 architecture, and the satisfaction of having developed a personal game for the VCS from scratch.

-We will use a simple text editor, the DASM assembler, and the Stella emulator.
-All these tools are cross-platform, allowing you to work on Windows, macOS, or Linux.
+Throughout this course, we will utilize a simple text editor, the DASM assembler, and the Stella emulator.
+These tools are cross-platform, ensuring compatibility with Windows, macOS, and Linux, so you can work in your preferred environment.

-This is a fully self-contained course with no formal prerequisites.
-However, you will find it easier and more engaging if you are already familiar with basic programming concepts (conditions, loops, functions).
+This fully self-contained course has no formal prerequisites.
+However, you will find the journey more engaging if you have some familiarity with basic programming concepts such as conditions, loops, and functions.

-If you enjoy developing retro games and want to understand computer architecture and low-level code, this course is definitely for you!
+If you have a passion for developing retro games and a desire to unravel the intricacies of computer architecture and low-level code, this course is tailored for you!

 This is a demo lesson (10:00 remaining)